otto-de-legacy/varnishevent/README.rst

 	When writing to a file, append to it rather than overwrite it.

+-C

+	Do all regular expression and string matching caseless.
 -d

 	Start processing log records at the head of the log instead of the tail.